Alcohol and entertainment licensing

-- your own criminal conviction certificate or a criminal record certificate or the results of a subject access search of the police national computer by the National Identification Service (important - please note that criminal record/conviction certificates must be under 1 month old upon the date that the application is received by the authority)
+- your own criminal conviction certificate or a criminal record certificate or the results of a subject access search of the police national computer by the National Identification Service (important - note that criminal record/conviction certificates must be under one month old upon the date that the application is received by the authority)

 - two passport sized photographs (the photo must meet the same specification as Passports, Photocard Driving Licences or Identity Cards), one of which must be endorsed as a true likeness by a solicitor, a person of standing in the community or any individual with a professional qualification

-Will tacit consent apply? - tacit consent will not apply.
+Tacit consent will not apply.

 - If tacit consent applies it means that an application is automatically approved if a decision is not made within a specified period.
 In all other cases approval can only be obtained following the decision regardless of the time taken